M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Experiments

 \subsubsection{Generalization to unseen devices}

 Cross-device FAS is a common setting in real-world applications, as the trained model can be directly deployed on unseen devices in a plug-and-play fashion.
 In this experiment, we train the model on three devices, test it on the other device, and report the results in Table~\ref{cross_device}, where ``Device" specifies the testing device.
 We still keep the training and testing subjects have no overlap in this evaluation.
 Compared with the Intra-device results in Table~\ref{intra_device}, face liveness detection performance of vision, acoustic, and fusion heads all suffer from a certain degradation due to the data distribution gaps among different devices.
 Specifically, we found that the acoustic branch suffers a dramatic performance drop under the cross-device setting because the hardware diversity (speaker and microphone) introduced by manufacture imperfection will cause different frequency responses and non-uniform intrinsic noises~\cite{gao2022device, liu2022soundid} among different mobile devices.
+Chen et al. \cite{chen2021camera} demonstrated that face images acquired by different cameras have distinct spoofing patterns.
+And \cite{kong2022beyond} demonstrated that the frequency responses of different smartphones differ dramatically.
+Consequently, these hardware discrepancies can indeed cause severe domain gaps among data acquisition devices, resulting in FAS performance drops in the cross-device evaluation \cite{jain2021biometrics}.
 We visualize the spectrogram maps of the four smartphones in Fig.~\ref{spect}.
 It can be observed that the spectrogram maps of different devices are discriminative.
 The acoustic signal can still play a complementary role to the visual modality and boost the detection performance of the fusion head.
-The fusion head can achieve a promising 99.72\% AUC and 92.84\% ACC cross-device detection performance, demonstrating the robustness of the multi-modal FAS system.
-Compared to the visual modality, the AUC score has been improved by 2.73\% (from 96.99\%$\rightarrow$99.72\%), demonstrating the effectiveness of the auditory modality.
+The fusion head can achieve a promising 99.7\% AUC and 92.8\% ACC cross-device detection performance, demonstrating the robustness of the multi-modal FAS system.
+Compared to the visual modality, the AUC score has been improved by 2.8\% (from 96.9\%$\rightarrow$99.7\%), demonstrating the effectiveness of the auditory modality.